archeraghi/Hackathon-2-22-24/README.md

 #### Configure the database cluster
 - There is an automatic user created.
 - (if copy and paste doesn't work, consider reloading the page)
-- Fill out user and password & create the user
+- Either use, copy and past the existing user and password or change user and password & create the user
 - Change the IP address that have access: (by clicking IP Access List)
 - by default it will fill in your current IP address
 - but for the hackathon we don't exactly what that IP will be